Updated March 7th, 2019

-A. Trimble business areas with GNSS products such as Geospatial, Real Time Networks, Integrated Technologies, Civil Engineering & Construction plan to release support notes with product-specific information, including minimum required firmware versions.
+A. Trimble business areas with GNSS products such as Geospatial, Real Time Networks, and Integrated Technologies plan to release support notes with product-specific information, including minimum required firmware versions.
 [Ed: Check on the support site for your specific model.]

 Q. Issues with real-time positioning services?